marcosrdac/nixcfg/README.md

 ## Both system and user configuration

-First instal system configuration, then symlink `/etc/nixos` to `/home/$USER/nixpkgs`.
+First [instal system configuration](#system-install), then symlink `/etc/nixos` to `/home/$USER/nixpkgs`.
 Make the user part of `nixcfg` group in the specific machine configuration, so that it can modify the configuration files without super powers.

 ```sh
 ln -s /etc/nixos /home/$USER/nixpkgs
 ```

-As a user, you can now use the installation commands from the [user section](#userinstall).
+As a user, you can now use the installation commands from the [user install section](#user-install).

 ## Principles